bweatherson/demons/latest-export.md

 - The best thing that decision theory could do would be to provide a procedure for making good decisions.
 - If decision theory can't do that, it's a pointless activity.

 So far the attention has been primarily on the second point.
 I've argued that it isn't true - that decision theory can have an important role in explanations of social phenomena even if it doesn't provide a procedure for making good decisions.
 But what about the first point?
 Even if this is a role for decision theory, wouldn't a procedure for good decisions be better?
-In some sense perhaps it would be, but there is no reason to think that anything like decision theory is going to be part of such a procedure for creatures like us.
+In some sense perhaps it would be, but there is no reason to think that anything like ideal decision theory is going to be part of such a procedure for creatures like us.
+For just one example, the optimal procedure in cases like **Salesman** will give advice that contradicts what every theory of ideal decision on the market says.

-To do

-- Discuss the big world not being a small world - cite Binmore 2017
-- Discuss the computational problems
-- Discuss the violations of sure thing in multiple speven games
-- Say what's really good - sorting the cliches into good and bad ones, developing better cliches etc. And defensivism is just as useful for that, maybe better, than proceduralism
+In practice, the best thing a decision theory can do is be part of a broader project of helping us understand and navigate the world.
+To do that, it need not provide a procedure that can be followed on any given occasion, and indeed it could not do that.
+It is better to provide tools that can be used in one or other multi-stage process.
+For instance, it can provide reasons for thinking that this or that institutional design will fail or succeed in a particular way.
+Or it can compare heuristics that humans are capable of applying.
+Neither of these roles require that decision theory be proceduralist.
+Indeed, a non-proceduralist theory that says that we can't predict how a certain institution will work, because it generates a decision problem for individuals with multiple solutions, might be more useful than one that posits a false certainty about what will happen.
+So, in short, there is no argument from the purpose to which decision theory can or should be put to the conclusion that decision theory should be proceduralist.

+Nothing in this chapter, however, is an argument against proceduralism.
+It has been a long argument against the necessity of proceduralism, but nothing more.
+In the next two chapters, I will argue directly that the right decision theory is not proceduralist.

 # Against Decisiveness {#decisive}